charitynjoroge/GPA-Predictor-group5/README.md

 1. Open the notebook in Jupyter.
 2. Run all cells sequentially.
-3. The GUI window will appear—enter your study hours and see the predicted GPA.
+3. The GUI window will appear—enter your study hours and see the predicted GPA..

 ## 📘 Example